 outcome is going to be.”

-If the call to adventure is not heeded then life becomes like a wasteland.
-Our days a constant wait for ‘better times.’
-Rumi’s teacher Shams Tabrizi told him that “instead of resisting changes, surrender.
+If the call to adventure is not heeded, then life becomes like a wasteland.
+Our days become a constant wait for “better times.”
+Rumi”s teacher, Shams Tabrizi, told him that “instead of resisting changes, surrender.
 Let life be with you.
-If you think ‘my life will be upside down’ don’t worry.
+If you think “my life will be upside down” don”t worry.
 How do you know down is not better than up?”

-Change often happens, or can be demanded, when we find ourselves at a crossroads.
-When we know that our life cannot continue on the same path anymore.
-Shams wrote about these opportunities, of death in life: “It is never too late to ask yourself “Am I ready to change my life, am I ready to change myself?”
-However old we are, whatever we’ve been through, it is always possible to be reborn…But to be reborn into a new life, you have to die before dying.”
+Change often happens, or can be demanded, when we find ourselves at a crossroads; when we know that our life cannot continue on the same path anymore.
+Shams wrote about these opportunities, of death in life: “It is never too late to ask yourself: “Am I ready to change my life, am I ready to change myself?”
+However old we are, whatever we”ve been through, it is always possible to be reborn…But, to be reborn into a new life, you have to die before dying.”

-Whether we are faced with change, or initiation, we will greet along the path, one, if not two or three, periods of crisis.
+Whether we are faced with change, or initiation, we will greet along the path one, if not two or three, periods of crisis.
 This is also referred to as the dark night of the soul.
-It may also be viewed as the underworld or the ‘belly of the whale.’
-In alchemy it is seen as Nigredo.
-Associated with depression, confusion and anxiety, this is the stage of ‘decomposition’.
-Where the body is symbolically reduced to its original composition and ‘cooked’ in the dark earth.
+It may also be viewed as the underworld or the “belly of the whale.”
+In alchemy, it is seen as Nigredo.
+Associated with depression, confusion and anxiety, this is the stage of “decomposition”.
+Where the body is symbolically reduced to its original composition, and “cooked” in the dark earth.

-Hades was seen as the “dissolver of the luminous world,” and Carl Jung wrote that “the dread and resistance which every natural human being experiences when it comes to delving too deeply into himself, is at bottom, the fear of the journey to Hades.”
+Hades was seen as the “dissolver of the luminous world,” and Carl Jung wrote that “the dread and resistance which every natural human being experiences when it comes to delving too deeply into himself is, at bottom, the fear of the journey to Hades.”
 We are terrified of finding meaninglessness and annihilation there.
-Darkness itself is not evil.
+Darkness, itself, is not evil.
 It is associated with the transition into new life.

-This is seen in the myth of Odin, where the “dark night of the soul comes just before revelation, when everything is lost and all seems darkness, then comes the new life and all that is needed…If you can wait just a little longer when you reach the terrible moment of the dark night of the soul, the Easter music will burst forth…Kafka once said, in a moment of anguish, that the Second Coming of Christ would happen the day after the end of the world.”
+This is seen in the myth of Odin, where the “dark night of the soul comes just before revelation, when everything is lost and all seems darkness, then comes the new life and all that is needed…If you can wait just a little longer when you reach the terrible moment of the dark night of the soul, the Easter music will burst forth…” Kafka once said, in a moment of anguish, that the Second Coming of Christ would happen the day after the end of the world.”

 In this way, Hades can be seen as a vast treasure house.
 He is the receiver of all earthly wealth.
-Often depicted as a young man with a cornucopia symbolling wealth and abundance.
+Often depicted as a young man with a cornucopia, symbolizing wealth and abundance.
 “The bounty of our life in his keep.”

 This is also seen with Demeter, mother of the corn, and Persephone, the ripened grain.
 They are one and the same.
 The great mother and the dark mother.
-This constant flux is seen with the Hindu goddess Kali, who wears a necklace of skulls that can shift from flowers and back to skulls instantaneously.
+This constant flux is seen with the Hindu goddess, Kali, who wears a necklace of skulls, that can shift from flowers and back to skulls instantaneously.

-This duality is also seen with black holes, which suck “matter into their event horizons and spit out jets of ionised gas into space.
-The jets are bits of matter accelerated by the event horizon they entered, rebounded so fast, they give of gamma rays, converting energy to light.
-This then heats space and changes the cosmic environment, which may help spark new stars into being.”
+This duality is also seen with astronomical black holes, which suck “matter into their event horizons, and spit out jets of ionised gas into space.
+The jets are bits of matter, accelerated by the event horizon they entered; rebounded so fast, they give off gamma rays, converting energy to light.
+This then heats space, and changes the cosmic environment, which may help spark new stars into being.”